-Entity Role and responsibilities Contracted Assessing Providing Contracted Assessing Authorities and the EAP access to the MSI System to enable reporting to AAPA of Employability Assessment activities including referred training.
-Making payments to Contracted Assessing Authorities and the EAP in accordance with the terms of their respective contracts.
-Emailing Contracted Assessing Authorities to request Participant contact details to allow the Department to invite former Participants to complete a short Survey.
+Entity Role and responsibilities Assessing Authority Policy and Assurance Team Maintaining communication between Contracted Assessing Authorities, the EAP and the Department.
+Providing support and access to reference material to Contracted Assessing Authorities and the EAP to help them deliver Pilot 3.
+Providing Contracted Assessing Authorities and the EAP access to the MSI System to enable reporting to AAPA of Employability Assessment activities including referred training.
+Making payments to Contracted Assessing Authorities and the EAP in accordance with the terms of their respective contracts. f Emailing Contracted Assessing Authorities to request Participant contact details to allow the Department to invite former Participants to complete a short Survey.
 Amending these Guidelines as needed and providing updated versions to Contracted Assessing Authorities and the EAP.
+Contracted Assessing Contracted Assessing Authorities and the EAP.
 Monitoring compliance with these Guidelines and the terms of the Deeds.
 Reporting referral details of Employability Assessment activity to AAPA.
 Authorities Identifying potential Applicants for Pilot 3.
 Promoting Pilot 3 to potential Applicants by use of the Introductory Information Pack provided by the Department.
+Assess eligibility of applicants.
 Referring applicants to the EAP via the MSI System.
-Monitoring number of completed Referrals in accordance with allocated Batch Limit for occupations listed in Attachment A. Seeking Participants' consent to send their contact details to the Department to be used to invite them to participate in a Survey.
-Emailing the contact details of their Reporting Officer, and Contract Officer contact to the Contract Manager via AAPA@dese.gov.au by 26 September 2022.
+Seeking Participants' consent to send their contact details to the Department to be used to invite them to participate in a Survey.
+Emailing the contact details of their Reporting Officer, and Contract Officer contact to the Contract Manager via AAPA@dewr.gov.au by 30 August 2023.
 Providing Participant contact details to the Department for the purpose of issuing a Survey instrument to Participants who accessed Pilot 3.
 Issuing invoices to the AAPA Team for completed referrals under Pilot 3.
 Employability Assessment Provider Delivering Employability Assessments and training recommendations.
 Completing Employability Assessments and enrolling Participants in Approved Training (if identified).
 Seeking Participants' consent to send their contact details to the Department to be used to invite them to participate in a Survey.
-Emailing the contact details of their Reporting Officer, and Contract Officer contact to the Contract Manager via AAPA@dese.gov.au by 26 September 2022.
+Emailing the contact details of their Reporting Officer, and Contract Officer contact to the Contract Manager via AAPA@dewr.gov.au by 26 September 2022.
 Providing Participant contact details to the Department for the purpose of issuing a Survey instrument to Participants who received an Employability Assessment as part of Pilot 3.
 Issuing invoices to the AAPA Team for completed Employability Assessments and training enrolments under Pilot 3.